dalenewman/Transformalize/README.md

 </pre>

 To determine if an update is necessary, `tfl` reads *all* the input and compares it with the output.
-If the row is new or different, it will be inserted or updated.
-While Transformalize does use keys and hashes to perform the comparison, it is an unnecessary overhead when your input provider has the capability to keep track of and return only new or updated records.
+If a row is new or different, it is inserted or updated.
+While Transformalize uses keys and hashes to perform a comparison, it is an unnecessary overhead when the input provider is capable of tracking and returning only new or updated records.

-A provider can return new or updated records when it is queryable, and each record stores a value that increments every time an insert or update occurs.
+A provider can return new or updated records when it is queryable, and each record stores a version that increments on an insert or an update.
-Conveniently enough, SQL Server offers a `ROWVERSION` type that that does this automatically.
-All you have to do is add one to your table.
+SQL Server includes a `ROWVERSION` type that provides a version automatically.
 So, let's add a `RowVersion` column to `Order Details` like this:

 ```sql
 ALTER TABLE [Order Details] ADD [RowVersion] ROWVERSION;